 Jason joined Watsi on May 29th, 2016.
-Six years ago, Jason joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jason's most recent donation supported Dennis, a 12 year old boy from Kenya, to fund clubfoot repair surgery.
+Seven years ago, Jason joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jason's most recent donation supported Ko Thaw, a 27-year-old factory worker from Burma, to fund mitral valve replacement surgery.

 Meet Dennis, a 12 year old boy living in Kenya with his parents and two younger siblings.
 When Dennis isn't in school - where math is his favorite subject - he enjoys playing with friends and reading books.
 Dennis' father works as a casual laborer, while his mother is a housewife.
 Dennis was healthy at birth, but at the age of two, his left foot started to bend inwards.
 His parents brought him to numerous hospitals, but his condition remained unresolved.
 This is very frustrating for Dennis, who has to walk on tiptoes, and is in pain when he walks.
 Doctors at our medical partner, African Mission Healthcare Foundation, diagnosed Dennis with a clubfoot.
 Now he is scheduled to undergo clubfoot repair surgery at AIC Cure International Hospital on January 16th.
 This procedure which will allow Dennis to wear shoes and to walk with ease.
 African Mission Healthcare Foundation is requesting $1,286 to fund Dennis' life changing procedure.
 “Our joy will be to see Dennis walking and playing like other children,” Dennis’s mother told us.